fedir/fedir.github.com/_posts/2013-04-26-installing-chromelogger.md

 layout: post
 slug: installing-chromlogger
 title: 'Transversal installation of Chromelogger for PHP5'
-teaser: 'Chromelogger it's a tool of console debugging.
-It gives You a possibility to make debug process fast and transparent, even on production server.'
+teaser: "Chromelogger it's a tool of console debugging.
+It gives You a possibility to make debug process fast and transparent, even on production server."
 categories:
 - web
 tags: